Bisparse Blind Deconvolution through Hierarchical Sparse Recovery: Proof of Theorem

 \section{Proof of Theorem \ref{th:main_result}}

-{The proof of Theorem \ref{th:main_result} proceeds in three steps.
-First, we simply rewrite the problem, partly factoring out the operator $A$.
-Second, we identify the HiRIP constant as the supremum a random process as in \cite{KrahmerSuprema}.
-Using the results of said paper, we reduce the problem to the estimation of so-called \emph{$\gamma_\alpha$-functionals} of a set of matrices, which we then solve.
-After that, we only need to assemble our partial results to complete the proof and obtain the sample complexity.}
+{The proof of Theorem \ref{th:main_result} proceeds in five steps.
+First, we rewrite the problem, partly factoring out the operator $A$.
+Then, we follow a route taken many times in the literature before, for instance in \cite{KrahmerSuprema,rudelson2008sparse} and in particular presented in the textbook \cite{FouRau2013}: We identify the HiRIP constant as the supremum a random process as in \cite{KrahmerSuprema}.
+Using the results of said paper, we reduce the problem to the estimation of so-called \emph{$\gamma_\alpha$-functionals} of a set of matrices, which in turn boils down to the estimation of covering numbers.
+The third step consists in providing a simple estimate of the latter, and the fourth in applying \emph{Maurey's empirical method} to derive a {tighter} bound {for a certain regime}. {Both bounds} are finally assembled to complete the proof and obtain the sample complexity {in a fifth step}.
+Although the proof follows well-known beats, the particular geometry of the set of $(s,\sigma)$-sparse vectors and the structure of our measurement model requires careful and non-trivial modifications of the arguments.}